 There have been several upper cervical chiropractic studies published that followed the outcomes of vertigo sufferers under care.
 The results show a great deal of promise and tell us that there is no need to suffer needlessly or get stuck in a symptom-chasing cycle of various medications and therapies.

-- Study #2: This study looked at patients suffering from one of the more common causes of severe vertigo: Meniere's disease.
-Meniere's disease sufferers can experience debilitating vertigo attacks, along with tinnitus, hearing loss, and the feeling of fullness in the ear.
+This study looked at patients suffering from one of the more common causes of severe vertigo: Meniere's disease.
+Meniere's sufferers can experience debilitating vertigo attacks, along with tinnitus, hearing loss, and the feeling of fullness in the ear.
 Over 100 patients diagnosed with Meniere's disease underwent a period of upper cervical chiropractic care to address atlas subluxation that was interfering with normal brain-body communication.
-At the end of only six weeks of care, vertigo and the associated nausea and vomiting were lowered dramatically.
-Improvements were made in 136 out of 139 patients, a success rate of nearly 98%.
+At the end of only six weeks of care, vertigo, nausea and vomiting went down dramatically.
+In short, improvements were made in 136 out of 139 patients, a success rate of nearly 98%.
 This impacted whether these people were able to work, drive a car, maintain a positive marriage, and other benefits to quality of life.
 Interestingly, it took an average of 15 years from the time of a recalled head or neck injury to the development of vertigo and other associated Meniere's disease symptoms.

-- Study #3: During this study, researchers hypothesized that upper cervical subluxation resulting from whiplash injury to the neck was the root cause of vertigo and Meniere's disease.
-Patients were asked to rate the severity of their vertigo on a scale of 0-10, with 0 being symptom-free and 10 being the worst imaginable.
+During this study, researchers hypothesized that upper cervical subluxation resulting from whiplash injury to the neck was the root cause of vertigo and Meniere's disease.
+Patients rated the severity of their vertigo on a scale of 0-10, with 0 being symptom-free and 10 being the worst imaginable.
 Before upper cervical adjustments, vertigo averaged 8.5.
 For reference, at a rating of 5 or above, people reported an inability to perform basic functions such as socializing, driving a car, or going to work.
-After a six-week period of care, the average was lowered from 8.5 to 3.
+After a six-week period of care, the average went down from 8.5 to 3.
 At the conclusion of the study, the average was all the way down to 0.8.
 These results led to a significant improvement for 291 of the 300 patients.

-As you can see, a growing body of evidence is telling us that upper cervical chiropractic care can be a revolutionary approach for people whose normal lives are interrupted by crippling vertigo attacks.
+A growing body of evidence tells that upper cervical chiropractic care can be a revolutionary approach for people experiencing vertigo.
 At Besso Clinic, we understand the factors that can be contributing to vertigo-causing conditions.
-If an upper cervical problem is at the root of the issue, then we are the right place for you to get on track to restoring normal function.
+If an upper cervical problem is an underlying issue, then we restore your body's normal function.
 Contact us for a complimentary consultation to find out more about how we can help.